sblondon/pluralizefr/README.rst

 French Pluralize
 ================

-convert a singular word into plural according french grammar rules.
+Convert a singular word into plural according french grammar rules.
+Plural to singular is available too (but some special cases are probably missing).

 Usable as Jinja2 filter.